MarcCoquand/functional-typescript-with-class/styleguide.md

  - Using types to define a data structure best fit for a certain data.
  - Defining operations on that data structure which morphs it to a different structure
  - Immutability is prefered
+ - Higher order functions and currying
+ - Purity
-2. Base around how Javascript creates it's internal data structures, such as array
+2. Javascript own internal data structures, such as array
-3. Good code creates small libraries, not frameworks, that model the business domain.
+3. Good code is about creating small libraries, not frameworks, that model the business domain.
+4. Using methods as functions with an implicit argument.
+5. Using static methods as functions.

 ## Modules as classes